-MC Canada is exposed to interest rate risk on its fixed interest rate investments that are held in pooled funds (note 5).
+MC Canada is exposed to interest rate risk on its fixed interest rate investments that are held in pooled funds (note 4).

-12. Partner ministries:
+11. Partner ministries:

-2020 2019
+2021 2020

-Commonword \$ 130,000 \$ 130.000
+CommonWord \$ 139,619 \$ 130,000

-Canadian Mennonite Publishing Services • 109,416 • 111,023
+Canadian Mennonite University 107,147 109,416

-Mennonite Heritage Centre Archives 66,245 96,603
+Mennonite Heritage Centre Archives 54,800 66,245

-Mennonite World Conference Canadian 31,917 · -
+Mennonite World Conference 85,000 31,917

-Council of Churches 9,190 19,945
+Canadian Council of Churches 11,176 9,190

-Evangelical Fellowship of Canada 12,000
+Evangelical Fellowship of Canada 6,422 12,000

-\$ 358,768 \$ 357,571
+\$ 404,164 \$ 358,768

-13. Subsequent event:
+12. COVID-19 impact:

 In March 2020, the COVID-19 outbreak was declared a pandemic by the World Health Organization.
 This has resulted in governments worldwide, including the Canadian and Manitoba governments, enacting emergency measures to combat the spread of the virus.

 These measures, which include the implementation of travel bans, self-imposed quarantine periods and social distancing, have caused material disruption to businesses globally and in Manitoba resulting in an economic slowdown.

 Governments and central banks have reacted with significant monetary and fiscal interventions designed to stabilize economic conditions however the success of these interventions is not currently determinable.
-The current challenging economic climate may lead to adverse changes in cash flows and/or working capital levels, which may also have a direct impact on MC Canada's operating results and financial position in the future.
 The situation is dynamic and the ultimate duration and magnitude of the impact on the economy and the financial effect on MC Canada is not known at this time.